symfony/symfony-docs/controller/adr.rst

             tags:
                 - 'controller.service_arguments'

-Now that the container knows about our actions, time to build a simple Action !
+Now that the container knows about our actions, time to build a simple Action!

 Updating your classes
 ---------------------

-As the framework evolve, you must update your classes, first, delete your Controller folder and create an Actions one then a new class using the ADR principles, for this example, call it ``HelloAction.php``:
+As the framework evolves, you must update your classes, first, delete your Controller folder and create an Actions one then a new class using the ADR principles, for this example, call it ``HelloAction.php``:

 .. code-block:: php